If you’re ready to apply right now . . .

-Although there are three applications to choose from, you should submit only one application.
+Although there are two applications to choose from, you should submit only one application.
 There is absolutely no advantage to submitting multiple applications and this may even result in a delay in the review of your application and your receipt of an admission decision.
 In the event that a student submits multiple applications, the first complete application will be considered for admission.
 Please also note that application fees are non-refundable.

 Are you using a desktop/laptop and have you enabled pop-ups?

 If you are applying on a desktop or laptop, make sure you allow pop-ups and enable third-party cookies so that your application and fee payment will be submitted correctly.
 If you experience any payment issues, please contact us at ADMSBUS@indiana.edu or 812-855-0661.
 Please note that the Apply IU Application does not work properly with Internet Explorer.

 If you are an Indiana resident, did you tell us whether you are a 21st Century Scholar and indicate the type of diploma/honors you will receive?

 We need to know if you are a 21st Century Scholar, what type of diploma you will be receiving, and whether you have received certain honors.
 When you are completing the application, please indicate if any of the following apply to you: